quixio/quix-docs/docs/cli/cli-add-source.md

 python3 main.py
 ```

-If you get an error, you most likely need to create your local `.env` file, which you can do as before with `quix local variables export`.

 !!! tip

     The required topic(s) are created.
-If your program creates a timeout error, it means the topic(s) are still being created.
+If your program generates a timeout error, it means the topic(s) are still being created.
 Simply wait a few moments and then try running the program again.

 You can leave your code running, create a new shell tab, and proceed to the next step.